ChuuniMage/krzysztophor/commandDev/arbitraryArgs.md

         break;
 ```

 This is by far the most awkward function in the initial commit.
-The production release, however, is greatly improved.
+It's greatly improved for the production release.
 - The `updateArrayForWhoIs` function is subsumed into the `whoIsCommand` function itself, removing an extraneous callback function
 - `postedUsers` is defined in order to append this string onto `computedPost` later
 - We checks if the first element of the `userNameAndNicknameArray` is undefined, in which case it updates the `postedUsers` string with "No-one." to give a natural language response to zero users being found with the tested roles.
 If it is defined, then `postedUsers` is the concatenation of all of the usernames.